hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1693703025253/e8d274b0-dab5-4024-a504-2707b23bd368.png align="center")

-## A Deep Dive into the Notation of Fully Connected Neural Networks
+### A Deep Dive into the Notation of Fully Connected Neural Networks

 Now you solid understand how to build **linear regression** model in PyTorch if not read again and download some data **Kaggle and build a 2-3 regression model** , this is my personal advice for learning anything new.
-Everything first time hard but after is easy!😰
+Everything first time hard but after is easy!

 > *The difference between a master and a beginner is that the master has failed more times than the beginner has even tried  — Stephen McCranie*